Seddryck/NBi/_documentation/transform-column.md

 * C# - ```c-sharp```
 * Native - ```native```

-These options support different purposes.
+These options support different purposes:

 *NCalc* is specifically dedicated to calculations on numerical values but also offers limited features for booleans and texts.

 *Format* is a quick way to transform a *dateTime* or *numeric* to a text representation taking into account culture specific formats (leading 0, 2 or 4 digits for years, coma or point for decimal spearator and many more).

 *C#* is there to support advanced transformations requiring a little bit more of code.

 *Native* is a collection of ready-to-go transformations for general purposes.
 It's especially useful around *null*, *empty*, *blank* and *text*